Best broadband for online gaming

 If you’re a keen gamer, you’ll know that lag is the last thing you need to be faced with when you’re gaming online, so a reliable, fast broadband connection is crucial if you want to make sure you’re not left frustrated.

-So what do you need to look for?
-Well - whether you’re gaming on a Playstation, Xbox, PC, or on your phone - if you’re looking to get the best online experience, your type of connection, broadband speeds and and data allowances will all be important.
-Here’s all the information you need…
+Whether you’re gaming on a Playstation, Xbox, PC, or on your phone - if you’re looking to get the best online experience, your type of connection, broadband speeds and and data allowances will all be important.

 Fast download speeds - what internet speed do I need for gaming?